-Part 4 - Hazard Identification, Introduction to Assessment & Mitigation
+Part 4 - HAZARD IDENTIFICATION, plus INTRO to ASSESSMENT & MITIGATION

 In this section, you will become familiar with the most common signs of distress exhibited by damaged structures.
 We have discussed material behavior and collapse patterns and will now apply this knowledge to the disaster site.